 Florida Statute 796.07(1)(a) defines the term “prostitution” as the giving or receiving of for sexual activity for hire.
 The most commonly prosecuted prostitution crimes in Pasco County, Florida, include:

 - Offering to be a Prostitute;

-- Owning or Operating a Building for Purposes of Prostitution
+- Owning or Operating a Building for Purposes of Prostitution;

-- Transporting a Person to a Place of Prostitution
+- Transporting a Person to a Place of Prostitution.

-Penalties for Prostitution Crimes in Florida
+Penalties for Offering to Commit Prostitution in Florida

 The penalties for prostitution depend on the way the act was committed or whether the person accused has any prior convictions for similar offenses.